orbitfin/top500-us-official-docs/README.md

 this [link](Installing or updating to the latest version of the AWS CLI) to know how to install in your desktop.

-Use the key provided to config your AWS CLI.
+Use the key(keys.csv) provided to config your AWS CLI.

 #### Run the demo